manntalati/NCAA_Womens_Volleyball_2012-2019/README.md

 ## NCAA Women's Volleyball
-###### Data Science Project created through the Kanes Data Science Bootcamp using R and Rstudio.
-Analyzed different datasets from kaggle revolving around NCAA Women's Volleyball from 2012-2019.
-This dataset includes many details revolving all of the NCAA teams and all statistics for all of the players.
+###### A data science project created through Kanes Data Science Bootcamp with R and Rstudio.
+These different datasets from kaggle were analyzed to incorporate information revolving around NCAA Women's Volleyball from 2012-2019.
+The project aims to analyze the statistics for all players and teams in hopes of establishing the leaders and stronger teams that exhibit power within their divisions.

 ## Check out the final product!
 ### https://manntalati.github.io/NCAA_Womens_Volleyball_2012-2019/